Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-cups-browsed has four independently switchable functions:
+cups-browsed has two independently switchable functions:

-raw queues pointing to these printers.
+CUPS queues pointing to these printers.

-queues pointing to these printers.
+queues pointing to them.

 cups-browsed can be run permanently (from system boot to shutdown) or